tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** a couple of randos joined together on klim sani4. swedenstrong is probably the most well known after having a stint on navi, but the rest of them have bounced around a few tier 2 teams here and there.
+**How did this roster happen?** Typically when an EEU stack of majority newcomers is slapped together, they'll have at least one veteran player guiding them.
+Not in this case.
+Swedenstrong is probably the most well known having been on the 2022 Na`Vi roster that competed in the Arlington Major, but the rest of the players have mostly only tier 2 teams on their resumes.

 **How was their season?**